Bertha Benz: Early life and education

 Cäcilie Bertha Ringer was born on 3 May 1849 to a wealthy carpenter family in Pforzheim.
 She was the third of nine children.
-Her father, Karl Friedrich Ringer, a master builder and carpenter, and her 20 year younger mother, Auguste Friedrich, were wealthy individuals who invested heavily in their children's educations. in Pforzheim in the Grand Duchy of Baden.
+Her father, Karl Friedrich Ringer, a master builder and carpenter, and her 20-year younger mother, Auguste Friedrich, were wealthy individuals who invested heavily in their children's educations in Pforzheim in the Grand Duchy of Baden.
 Her father became wealthy by speculating with real estate.
+The Ringer family was Lutheran in faith.
 She attended a boarding school in Pforzheim for 10 years and was known for her ambition and fascination with technological innovation, but could not pursue higher education, as women were not allowed to attend university at the time.

 On 27 June 1869, during an excursion by the Eintracht Club, she met and fell in love with machine lover and tinkerer Carl Benz, who was five years her senior and penniless, but had a head full of crazy ideas, and who could talk better about technology than about feelings.

 In 1870, two years before her marriage, she used part of her dowry to invest in his failing iron construction company.
 As an unmarried woman, she was able to do so; after she married Benz, according to German law, Bertha lost her legal power to act as an investor.

 Adult life

-On 20 July 1872, Bertha Ringer married Carl Benz.
+On 20 July 1872, Bertha Ringer married Carl Benz at the St. Michael's Lutheran Castle Church in Pforzheim.

 Thanks to her premarital financial support, Carl Benz moved on from his failing iron construction company to a new manufacturing venture, Benz & Cie, continuing to use her dowry as financial support, to pursue his lifelong dream of the first true automobile.
-In 1875/76, when Bertha was pregnant with her third child, the bailiff had their workshop emptied, because they could no longer pay their debts.

-But they continued and on New Year's Eve 1879, the two were able to get a two-stroke engine to work for the first time.
+In 1875/76, when Bertha was pregnant with her third child, Benz was able to get a two-stroke engine to work for the first time.
 Eventually, in December 1885, they finished work on the first horseless carriage, 13 years into their marriage.
 Karl Benz applied for the patent, but Bertha could not legally apply alongside him despite her financial and practical engineering contributions.

 With cutting-edge bicycle constructions, the Model I Patent-Motorwagen was the original Patent Motor Car and the world's first automobile.
 The Model II was converted to a four-wheeler for test purposes, making it the only one of this model.

 On 3 July 1886, Karl Benz presented the Patent-Motorwagen automobile to the public in Mannheim.
 It had powered rear wheels with a ringed steel and solid rubber, steerable front wheel and optional seat arrangements and a folding top.
 Karl Benz was a poor marketer and faced competition by Gottlieb Daimler, which prompted his wife to undertake the test drive in 1888.